imagelint/focusfinder/README.md

 ## download
 this subdirectory deals with creating, sorting and reorganizing data, that is then used to train the neural network.

-it has the following structue:
+it has the following structure:

 - images/
     - raw_images/